• Skip to primary navigation

 salt and pepper seasoned top sirloin steaks in a rectangle glass container

-Season the steaks generously with salt and pepper to prevent loss during the searing process.
+Season the steaks generously with salt and pepper to prevent loss during searing.

 top sirloin steak being seared and flipped with a pair of kitchen-aid silicone tongs in an all-clad frying pan with oil for the Pan-Seared Sirloin Steak with Spicy Baharat Sauce recipe

-The flavor of steak comes not only from the salt but also from the caramelization of the protein when searing the meat, which is called a Maillard reaction.
-Also, ensure you sear all sides of the steak and not create burnt bits in the pan by keeping the heat just below medium-high.
+The flavor of steak comes not only from the salt but also from the caramelization of the protein during searing, known as the Maillard reaction.
+Also, ensure you sear all sides of the steak and avoid burning the pan by keeping the heat just below medium-high.

 sauteed small diced shallots with chopped garlic and rosemary in a frying pan